-Artifact Details Directions: Please rate the cooperating teacher using the following scale: 5 - Exceeds Standard: the cooperating teacher performed in a highly consistent manner or demonstrated the item at a very high standard.
-3 - Meets Standard: the cooperating teacher usually performed the item and showed no weaknesses.
-1 - Below Standard: the cooperating teacher did not perform the item consistently and showed several weaknesses addressed in the item.
-Title Description ^ 5 - Exceeds Standard 3 - Meets Standard 1 - Below Standard the classroom and took ner willingly oriented me to time to explain classroom thing practices early in the C C С 2.
-The cooperating teac lesson planning. her provided guidance with C C C 3.
-The cooperating teach plans and gave construct were helpful, supportive ctive recommendations that o O C 4.The cooperating teach and helpful feedback on ner provided constructive the lessons I taught.
-C C C 5.
-The cooperating teac model professionally an her provided a positive role d personally.
-C C C 6.
-The cooperating teac person, by phone, or thr consultations. her was available either in ough e-mail for C C С
+Artifact Details Directions: Please rate the cooperating teacher using the following scale: or demonstrated the item and and the item and and the converse standard: the conveaknesses. cooperating teacher usually cooperating teacher did no / performed t he item and showed no 5 - Exceeds Standard 3 - Meets Standard 1 - Below Standard the classroom and took t er willingly oriented me to ime to explain classroom ning practices early in the c c С 2.
+The cooperating teach lesson planning. er provided guidance with C C C 3.
+The cooperating teacher plans and gave construct were helpful, supportive, tive recommendations that C C C 4.
+The cooperating teachers and helpful feedback on C C C 5.
+The cooperating teach model professionally and ner provided a positive role l personally.
+C C С 6.
+The cooperating teach person, by phone, or throconsultations. ner was available either in bough e-mail for C C С